People occupy spaces. Spaces inspire creativity. Creativity tells our story.

 Hosting this discussion is Yazan, a self-taught musician originally from New York, currently a resident artist at Crosstown Arts.
 A short musical performance will follow the discussion.

 We are honored to present WRONG WAY, a comprehensive solo show featuring recent paintings by Memphis-based artist Alexander Paulus.
 This will be Paulus’ first solo show at the 430 gallery in two years.
 In WRONG WAY, Paulus aims to explore the experience of distorted realities.
 Through the show’s humor and witty imagery, it challenges viewers to consider their own conceptions of reality.

-Crosstown Arts’ Open Crit series, organized in partnership with ArtsMemphis, is a monthly critique event where visual artists are invited to bring new and/or in-progress studio work for critical feedback and group discussion particular to each artist’s practice.
-All sessions are free and open to the public.
+Crosstown Arts’ Open Crit series is a monthly critique event where visual artists are invited to bring new and/or in-progress studio work for critical feedback and group discussion particular to each artist’s practice.

 Presenting artists: Mia Baer, Jia Wang (Crosstown Arts resident artist), and Melissa Farris

 Lewis Body and Eva Langsdon pair their contrasting recent works in this two day exhibit.

 Lewis Body will exhibit his recent abstract metal sculptures.
 These sculptures are forged and fabricated volumetric forms that are inspired by the parallels between man and material and how they are affected by external pressures.